About Passion, Ingredients, & History

 Out of season goods picked green and shipped a thousand miles won't do.
 Italians eat local, fresh, and in season.
 While it is in season they preserve what they can’t eat now, or simply do without until the next season.
 There is good reason why the slow food movement originated in Italy not far from our maternal ancestral home.
 When the world started to develop a desire for healthier better tasting foods they didn't have to look far to find where they have always been.

 But intelligent crop production and creating great ingredients is a major investment, not only in dollars but in time, effort, and emotional commitment.
-Heritage breeds grow 3 times slower, but taste much better... heirloom vegetables are lower yielding, smaller, and many times less visually consistent, but taste better... not to mention they boost to our immune systems and overall health… and so it is with all of what we consume.
-And nowhere does the general population demand quality, freshness, and authenticity more than in Italy.
+Heritage breeds grow 3 times slower, but taste much better... heirloom vegetables are lower yielding, smaller, and many times less visually consistent, but taste better... not to mention they boost to our immune systems and overall health… as well as not adding to toxins that harm us.
+And so it is with all of what we consume.
+Nowhere does the general population demand quality, freshness, and authenticity more than in Italy.

 We seek out suppliers that fit this philosophy of great ingredients first.
 Please consider doing business with our resources:

 Gustiamo Foods - Enter "Giuliano" in the gusti-code for a custom discount!!

 "Chef" is a term our clients and friends seem to enjoy using, I prefer "cook".